inzh-studio/elasticsearch-high-level-dump-php/README.md

 ## Usage

-> :warning: **All indexs is read with search/scrool method, and write with bulk method**, use with caution for preserve data integrity.
+> :warning: **All indexs is read with search/scrool method, and written with bulk method**, use with caution for preserve data integrity.

 ### Bash: